 Miscellaneous IS equipment will be purchased throughout the agency to improve regular data processing and improve access to computers for supervisors, operators, and employees working off site.
-Money is also budgeted to replace the Computer Aided Dispatch/Automatic Vehicle Locating (CAD/AVL) system.
+Money is also budgeted to continue the replacement of the Computer Aided Dispatch/Automatic Vehicle Locating (CAD/AVL) system and purchase Vanpool management software.